rodrigobutta/ipresence/README.md

 ## Install

-Instal dependenncies
+1) Instal dependencies
 ```
 composer install
 ```

-Create absolute symlink in public to store cache (for now) in /storage/cache (outside public)
+2) Create absolute symlink in public to store cache (for now) in /storage/cache (outside public) ** execute it under /, not in /public **
 ```
 ln -s $PWD/storage/cache public/cache
 ```

-**OPTIONAL (MYSQL DATABASE QUOTES SOURCE)**
+**OPTIONAL (Adding a second source MYSQL DATABASE with the same quotes)**

 I've added an alternative MySql source with the same quotes in the quotes.json to show the use of database abstraction and so.
-So if you want to use it, you need to:
-1) Create a blank database.
-2) Config it's credentials in .env file.
-3) Run migrations (wich will create a QUOTES table)
+So if you want to use it, you need to: o 1) Create a blank database. o 2) Config it's credentials in .env file. o 3) Run migrations (wich will create a QUOTES table)
 ```
 php database/migrations.php
 ```
-4) Run seeds (wich will populate QUOTES table with the same quotes retrieved from the repository quotes.json file)
+o 4) Run seeds (wich will populate QUOTES table with the same quotes retrieved from the repository quotes.json file)
 ```
 php database/seeds.php
 ```